 My two favourite picks are:

 - Casa Vlad Dracul – Dine in the house where Vlad the Impaler was born!
+Click here for directions.

 - Hotel Sighisoara – The best Goulash in town and a decent, inexpensive house red!
+Click here for directions.

 Where to stay in Sighisoara

-There is no shortage of accommodation in Sighisoura.
+There is no shortage of accommodation in Sighisoara.
 From hostels to 5*.
 I stayed at Double Tree by Hilton (I had been on the road for a month, slumming it across Central Asia so felt I deserved a little luxury).

 The rooms were much cheaper than you would pay for the Hilton in western Europe and with a balcony and view across to the Citadel, it was one of the best hotels I’ve had the pleasure of staying in.
-The pool with glass roof and spectacular views was a nice touch!
-Expect to pay €80 per night in summer and less out of season.